xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/CheatSheet.md

-If your mock function doesn't use the default calling convention, you can specify it by appending `_WITH_CALLTYPE` to any of the macros described in the previous two sections and supplying the calling convention as the first argument to the macro.
+If your mock function doesn't use the default calling convention, you can specify it by appending `_WITH_CALLTYPE` to any of the macros described in the previous two sections and supplying the calling convention as the receiver argument to the macro.
 For example,
 ```
   MOCK_METHOD_1_WITH_CALLTYPE(STDMETHODCALLTYPE, Foo, bool(int n));
   MOCK_CONST_METHOD2_WITH_CALLTYPE(STDMETHODCALLTYPE, Bar, int(double x, double y));